 - Public health laboratory teams often work behind the scenes but our appreciation for them should be front and center! #ThanksPHLabs for keeping our communities protected from health threats and making us all feel safe!

-- “You’re a shining star, that’s just who you are!”
-September is Public Health Laboratory Appreciation Month, but we are grateful to public health lab teams year-round who detect health threats like COVID-19, rabies and more! #ThanksPHLabs
+- “Hey now, you’re an all-star, get your game on, go play!”
+September is Public Health Laboratory Appreciation Month, but we are grateful year-round to public health lab teams who detect health threats like COVID-19, rabies and more! #ThanksPHLabs

-- Stars don’t just shine at night because all public health laboratorians are superstars!
-If you know someone who works in public health, shine a light of appreciation their way by using the hashtag #ThanksPHLabs
+- Stars don’t just shine at night because all public health laboratory professionals are superstars!
+If you know someone who works in a public health lab, shine a light of appreciation their way by using the hashtag #ThanksPHLabs

 - Remember the cough that canceled your vacation…for two years?
 Thanks to the work of public health laboratories, tests are conducted that cross human, animal and environmental health domains.
 Learn more https://bit.ly/PHL_OneHealth #ThanksPHLabs